practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $
 ```

 ..translates into 95 lines of Lua source code, Lua of all languages!
 (Lua is a language designed for simplicity: https://www.lua.org/about.html).
-The JavaScript translation of the "Hello world!" example translates into only 5 lines of source code:
+The JavaScript translation of the "Hello world!" example has only 5 lines of source code:

 ```
 $ lunarml compile --nodejs ./LunarML-0.2.1/example/hello.sml